rccordell/is578-intro-dh/_assessments/03-discussion.md

 toc_sticky: true
 ---

-For each week of class there are readings listed under _Core_ and _Penumbra_.
-The core readings are just that: central to the week's discussion and/or lab.
-Everyone should read these closely and prepare to discuss them.
-The penumbral readings try to capture a broader spectrum of scholarship pertinent to each week's theme, which I could not require because time is, sadly, finite.
-Each week you should choose one of the penumbral readings, based on your own interests, to read and be prepared to reference as a means of expanding our conversation together.
+IS583 an experiential course that moves between discussion of readings and applied lab sessions week-to-week.
+A central goal of the class will be to bring its two facets into conversation: to use our readings and discussions to contextualize our applied work in laboratories, and to use our applied work in laboratories to enrich our understanding of concepts from our readings.
+Taken together, our discussions and labs will give students a sense of both the theory and praxis of DH.

+If you look at the schedule, you will see our weeks divided into six units, each with one _Discussion_ and one _Lab_ session.
 For each class period, you will find a shared Google Doc linked on the schedule.
-We will use these documents to complete two weekly tasks related to our readings: first the preparation you will do before class, and second the collaborative note-taking we will do together in class.
+We will use these documents to complete two tasks related to our readings: first the preparation you will do before class, and second the collaborative note-taking we will do together in class.
 I describe each below.
+All of our weekly notes will be [collected in this folder](https://drive.google.com/drive/folders/1kekQ8eUi-hBZ-jAk0-dey7NoVUgcBk3s?usp=sharing). _Note: this folder expects you to use an UIUC email to access it.
+If you prefer to use a different Google Account, please let me know so I can manually add you to the folder_

+The readings for each discussion section are on the heavy side, but keep in mind that we alternate between discussion and lab weeks, so you will have approximately two weeks to prepare readings between each discussion section.

 ## 1. Before Class: Discussion Prep

 ### Assignment Overview

-+ Weekly
++ (roughly) Bi-weekly
 + Students work individually
 + 3 declarative and/or interrogative sentences each week
 + Added to the week's shared Google Doc, under the heading "Discussion Prep"